www.musicalschwartz.com > Disney Musicals > Enchanted

 Which meant -- when Disney execs finally decided to put "Enchanted" back on the production track in early 2003 -- they now had to find another director.
 Luckily, they already had a guy working for the studio -- Andy Shankman -- who had just helmed a hit, "Bringing Down the House."

 Shankman got offered "Enchanted" in April of 2003.
-He immediately saw this project as a starring vehicle for someone like Reese Witherspoon or Kate Hudson.
+He immediately saw this project as a starring vehicle for someone like Reese witherspoon or Kate Hudson.
 Which is why Andy reportedly pursued these two actresses for the role of Princess Giselle.

 When both of these performers reportedly expressed their reservations about "Enchanted" 's script, Shankman had the screenplay rewritten.
 First by screenwriter Todd Alcott (Best known for his work on the script for "Antz"), and later by Bob Schooley and Mark McCorkle (I.E. The creators of "Kim Possible" as well as the writers of "Sky High")